6 Ways To Increase Foot Traffic Using Google Ads In 2019

 - Include Merchant Promotions Extensions to stand out from the competition.

-- To optimise you local ads and shopping ads for local-enabled campaigns, segment your campaigns by click type.
+- To optimise your local ads and shopping ads for local-enabled campaigns, segment your campaigns by click type.

 3. Local Catalogue Ads

 If you have Local Inventory Ads set up, you can also use Local Catalogue ads (LCA) for Display.
-Local Catalogue ads feature your product inventory (with an image, price, name and availability) dynamically across the web and apps using the LIA feed.
+Local Catalogue ads dynamically feature your product inventory (with an image, price, name, and availability) across the web and apps using the LIA feed.

 Learn how to set up Local Catalogue Ads here.

-Compared to 2015, “near me” searches have grown over 3 times in 2017 and continues to increase since.
+Compared to 2015, “near me” searches have grown over 3 times in 2017 and continue to increase.
 When users search for products or services “near me”, they signal intent to buy as soon as possible.

 If you already have location extensions turned on, great!
 These extensions may appear in local queries such as “bags near me”.